mhamilt/phd-thesis/bibliography.md

 *Applied Acoustics* 182 (July).
 <https://doi.org/10.1016/j.apacoust.2021.108275>.

+Viala, Romain, Vincent Placet, Sandie Le Conte, Stéphane Vaiedelich, and Scott Cogan.
+2019.
+“Model-Based Decision Support Methods Applied to the Conservation of Musical Instruments: Application to an Antique Cello.”
+In *Model Validation and Uncertainty Quantification, Volume 3:
+Proceedings of the 37th IMAC, a Conference and Exposition on Structural Dynamics 2019*, 223–27.
+Springer.

 Villena-Taranilla, Rafael, and Pascual D. Diago.
 2025.
 “Challenges and Implications of Virtual Reality in History Education: A Systematic Review.” *Applied Sciences* 15 (10).